openreview/openreview-matcher/README.md

 For more information, see [this paper](https://arxiv.org/abs/2006.16437).

-### GWEF1 Solver
+### FairSequence Solver

-Greedy WEF1 (`--solver GWEF1` on the command line) attempts to create an allocation of reviewers that is fair according to the weighted envy-free up to 1 item (WEF1) criterion.
+FairSequence (`--solver FairSequence` on the command line) attempts to create an allocation of reviewers that is fair according to the weighted envy-free up to 1 item (WEF1) criterion.
+This criterion implies that when one paper has a higher average affinity for another papers' reviewers, it is only due to a single reviewer rather than a larger overall imbalance in affinity scores.
 Reviewers are assigned to papers one-by-one in priority order, with priority given to the papers with the lowest ratio of allocation size to demand.
-Ties in priority are resolved by assigning the reviewer-paper pair with the highest affinity.
-Some constraints apply to the selection process - most importantly, no paper can be assigned a reviewer that would cause a WEF1 violation.
+Ties in priority are resolved to favor reviewer-paper assignments with higher affinity.

 For more information about the WEF1 fairness criterion, see [this paper](https://dl.acm.org/doi/abs/10.1145/3457166), and for more information about the adaptation to reviewer assignment, see [this paper](https://arxiv.org/abs/2108.02126).